hynesy23/fe-ch-news/README.md

 ### Using the site

 On loading the web app you are not logged in as anyone, however you are free to browse the website, view articles, comments, and a list of users.
 In order to vote or post comments or articles, you need to either log in as an existing user, or create a new user.
-You can vote on comments and articles and delete comments that the current user posted.
+As well as posting articles and comments, you can also vote on them, as well as being able to delete comments that the current user posted.

 You can login or create user by clicking the 'login' icon in the top righthand corner.

 ### Built with

-> Runtime environment: Node.js
+- Runtime environment: Node.js
-> React bootstrap: Create React App
+- React bootstrap: Create React App
-> HTTP client: axios
+- HTTP client: axios
-> React Routing: reach/router
+- React Routing: reach/router
-> Date Library: react-moment
+- Date Library: react-moment
-> Loading Animations: sematic-ui-react
+- Loading Animations: sematic-ui-react
-> Icons: Font Awesome
+- Icons: Font Awesome

 ## Author